2018 New England Patriots season: Super Bowl LIII: vs. (N2) Los Angeles Rams

-With their second Super Bowl win over the Rams, the Patriots tied the Steelers for the most Super Bowls by a team with 6.
-This was also the Patriots second Super Bowl win in 3 years and 3rd in the 2010's.
-As of 2024, this is the Patriots most recent Super Bowl victory and playoff win.
+With their second Super Bowl win over the Rams (7th straight since 2001), the Patriots tied the Steelers for the most Super Bowls by a team with 6.
+This was also the Patriots second Super Bowl win in 3 years and 3rd in the 2010s.
+As of 2024, this is the Patriots most recent Super Bowl victory along with their last win over the Rams.
+This would also the Patriots last playoff win until 2025.